taDachs/Overview-of-Variational-Autoencoder-based-Generative-Models/README.md

 ![plot](images/disentanglement_comparison.jpg)

 This is an article about using variational autoencoders for the generation of new data.
 It contains the code for training the mentioned models on celeb_a and generating the plots.
+It was written for a seminar I attended.

 tensorflow, tensorflow-probabilty, matplotlib and PIL are required.